 Dominica Country Report

 In September 2017, Hurricane Maria destroyed 90% of Dominica's buildings.
-By October 2018, most of Dominica had electricity and water, while most roads reopened; Dominica's two airports and ferry services were also in operation.
-Limited state capacity means that bureaucracy isslow, although corruption is not a major concern.
+Electricity and water has since been restored in most of the country, most roads have reopened, and Dominica's two airports and ferry services have resumed operations.
+Limited state capacity means that bureaucracy is slow, although corruption is not a major concern.
 According to World Bank data, Dominica ranked 98th (out of 190 economies) for ease of doing business in 2018.
 Dominica has the cheapest citizenship-by-investment programme in the world, last amended in October 2017 to increase competitiveness.
 In October 2018, the OECD listed this as high-risk for its potential to encourage tax evasion.

 Dominica faces no significant external threats from a state or non-state actor.
 The country was formerly engaged in a diplomatic dispute with Venezuela over ownership of the Isla de Aves.
-However, in 2007, Dominica followed the foreign policy position of countries like the Dominican Republic, France, and the United States and recognised Venezuela's claim to the island.
-Today, the two countries enjoy cordial relations and, despite the persistence of some minor disagreements over the delineation of their shared maritime boundary, the risk of military conflict is very minimal.
+However, in 2007, Dominica recognised Venezuela's claim to the island.
+Today, the two countries have cordial relations and, despite the persistence of some minor disagreements over the delineation of their shared maritime boundary, the risk of military conflict is very minimal.
 In July 2018, the two countries pledged to continue strengthening bilateral co-operation and regional integration.
 In January 2019, Dominica recognised Nicolas Maduro as the president of Venezuela.

 Vaccines required to enter the country